jainaman224/Algo_Ds_Notes/README.md

 $ git commit -m 'relevant message'
 ```

-Finally Push the work to your remote repository using
+Now, Push your awesome work to your remote repository using

 ```sh
 # To push your work to your remote repository
 $ git push -u origin Folder_Name
 ```

-Finally go to your repo in browser and click on compare and pull requests.
+Finally, go to your repository in browser and click on `compare and pull requests`.
-Then add a title and Description to your pull request.
+Then add a title and description to your pull request that explains your precious effort.

 ## Help Contributing Guides :crown:

-We love to have new codes in different languages not implemnted yet or betterment in existing codes.
+We love to have `articles` and `codes` in different languages and `betterment` of existing ones.

-First discuss with us by creating new issue.
+Please discuss it with us first by creating new issue.

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: